-- When putting a value into the cache, it goes straight to the authoritative tier, which is the lowest tier. - A following get will push the value upwards in the caching tiers. - Of course, as soon as a value is put in the authoritative tier, all higher-level caching tiers are invalidated. - A full cache miss (the value isn't on any tier) will always go all the way down to the authoritative tier. - Note: The slower your authoritative tier, the slower your put operations will be.
-For a normal cache usage, it usually doesn't matter since get operations are much more frequent than put operations.
+- When putting a value into the cache, it goes straight to the authoritative tier, which is the lowest tier. - A following get will push the value upwards in the caching tiers.

+- Of course, as soon as a value is put in the authoritative tier, all higher-level caching tiers are invalidated. - A full cache miss (the value isn't on any tier) will always go all the way down to the authoritative tier.

+The slower your authoritative tier, the slower your put operations will be.
+For normal cache usage, the authoritative tier speed usually doesn't matter because get operations are much more frequent than put operations.
 The opposite would mean you probably shouldn't be using a cache in the first place.

-10 Cache Loaders and Writers
+$11\,$ Cache Loaders and Writers

-Introduction to Cache Loaders and Writers 74 Implementing Cache-Through 75
+Introduction to Cache Loaders and Writers 84 Implementing Cache-Through 85